Episode 6: Saori Nishi Da

 scroll down for a written transcript of the interview.

-or listen through or the RSS feed.
+or through the RSS feed.

 BT: Hi, Saori, welcome to The Esoterinerd Podcast.
 Would you mind telling us a little about the meaning of your name?